• Menu

 Skills Module 5: Post-traumatic growth and spirituality

-The sociopath’s betrayal was devastating, but with the skills you learned, you can overcome the pain.
+The sociopath’s betrayal was devastating, but with the skills you learned, you can overcome the pain and build a life that you enjoy.
 By abandoning unhealthy mind sets and cultivating wisdom, you can achieve self-transcendence — the final stage of adult development.
+(1 webinar)

 Highlights